Boston University Terriers women's ice hockey: History

 The Terriers rolled into the 12–13 season with a 7–1–0 start in the first month, with the lone loss coming in the form of another sting from Cornell, a 5–2 loss played in Agganis Arena.
 BU would get revenge in the following game, 5–1.
 The Terriers proceeded to go undefeated in Walter Brown in the new year, ending their regular season with an impressive 8-game win streak.
 BU proceeded to trounce Providence 4–0 in the Hockey East Semifinals and Northeastern 5–2 in the Hockey East Championship Game to repeat as champions, BU's third total.
 Junior Kerrin Sperry was selected as MVP, holding the record for fewest goals allowed in the Hockey East Tournament with three goals over three appearances.

 BU went on to roll past Clarkson 5–3 at Walter Brown Arena in the NCAA quarterfinal game, advancing to the Frozen Four for the second time in program history.
 BU decisively beat Mercyhurst 4–1 to advance to its second NCAA Championship game, this time versus host Minnesota.
-Minnesota came into the game with the league's only perfect season and though the Terriers put up a valiant effort against the unstoppable Gophers, BU dropped the championship game 6–3.
+Minnesota came into the game with the league's only perfect season and though the Terriers put up a valiant effort against the unstoppable Golden Gophers, BU dropped the championship game 6–3.
 Freshman Sarah Lefort, Senior Jenelle Kohanchuk, and Junior Olympian Marie-Philip Poulin all tallied goals against Minnesota's Noora Räty.
 The Terriers ended their season at 28–6–3, the team's fewest losses so far as a varsity team.